Pomax/are-we-flying/docs/index.md

 Our server class is how clients "talk" to MSFS.
 Any function we expose on the server class will end up being a function that, as far as clients know, is just part of the local `this.server` object, so we'll want to make sure to keep things that should not be directly accessible either off the class (i.e. declare and initialize them outside the class) or mark them as private using the `#` character, so that they can't be called by anyone else.

-Let's update our server class and let's move it into its own `src/classes/server.js` instead so we're not mixing our client and server code:
+With that in mind, let's update our server class and let's move it into its own `src/classes/server/server.js` instead, so we're not mixing our client and server code:

 ```js
 // load the environment: